"The Finnish Radio Symphony Orchestra is a splendid body indeed: scrupulous in ensemble, refined in tone, almost aristocratic." (The Times)

 The Finnish Radio Symphony Orchestra (FRSO) is the orchestra of the Finnish Broadcasting Company (Yle).
 Its mission is to produce and promote Finnish musical culture and its Chief Conductor as of autumn 2013 has been Hannu Lintu.
 His predecessors as Chief Conductor were Toivo Haapanen, Nils-Eric Fougstedt, Paavo Berglund, Okko Kamu, Leif Segerstam, Jukka-Pekka Saraste and Sakari Oramo.

 The FRSO has recorded works by Mahler, Ligeti, Sibelius, Hakola, Lindberg, Saariaho, Sallinen, Kaipainen, Kokkonen and others, and the debut disc of the opera Aslak Hetta by Armas Launis.
-Its discs have reaped some prestigious distinctions, such as the BBC Music Magazine Award, the Académie Charles Cros Award and a MIDEM Classical Award.
+Its discs have reaped some prestigious distinctions, such as the Gramophone Award (Lindberg Clarinet Concerto 2006 and Bartók Violin Concertos 2018), BBC Music Magazine Award, the Académie Charles Cros Award and a MIDEM Classical Award.
 Its disc of Sibelius’s Lemminkäinen and Pohjola’s Daughter was Gramophone magazine’s Critic’s Choice in December 2015 and brought the FRSO and Hannu Lintu a Finnish Emma award in the Classical Album category.
-Music by Sibelius, Prokofiev, Lindberg, Bartók and others will be recorded during the 2017/2018 season.
+Music by Lutoslawski, Fagerlund and Beethoven will be recorded during the 2018/2019 season.

 The FRSO regularly tours to all parts of the world.
-During the 2017/2018 season its schedule will include a European tour under Hannu Lintu.
+During the 2018/2019 season its schedule will include a Finnish tour under Hannu Lintu.
 The home channel of the FRSO is Yle Radio 1, which broadcasts all the FRSO concerts, usually live, both in Finland and abroad.
 Its concerts can also be heard and watched with excellent live stream quality in the web (yle.fi/areena).